mossgreen/mossgreen.github.io/_posts/2018-10-21-Spring-Certification-Spring-AOP.md

 ```

 ### Advice

 - Advice is associated with a pointcut expression, and runs **before**, **after**, or **around** method executions matched by the pointcut.

-- Advice is the additional behavior, typically a cross cutting concern, that is to be executed at certain places (at join points) in a program.
+- Advice is the **additional behavior**, typically a cross cutting concern, that is to be executed at certain places (at join points) in a program.

 - Specifies **what** to do, **where** to do it.

+- I'ld like to understand it as "Enhancement"

 ```java
 @Around("execution(public * com.ps.repos.*.*Repo+.find*(..))")